-During the past two decades the interest in low luminosity gamma-ray bursts (LL-GRBs) has been rising due to the new observations indicating that these events constitute a sub-population having significantly different characteristics with respect to commonly observed long gamma-ray bursts.
-In addition, their high local rate (\citealt{liang2007}) makes them the key targets for the multi-messenger astronomy (e.g. \citealt{Murase:2006mm}; \citealt{boncioli2019}; \citealt{liu2012}; \citealt{siellez2018}).
+During the past two decades the interest in low-luminosity gamma-ray bursts (ll-GRBs) has been rising due to the new observations indicating that these events constitute a sub-population having significantly different characteristics with respect to commonly observed long gamma-ray bursts.
+In addition, their high local rate (\citealt{Liang:2006ci}) makes them the key targets for the multimessenger astronomy (e.g. \citealt{Murase:2006mm}; \citealt{Boncioli:2018lrv}; \citealt{liu2012}; \citealt{siellez2018}).

-Long GRBs, most probably associated with the core-collapse supernovae, typically last 10s of seconds, and are characterised by high isotropic equivalent luminosities, $ 10^{50} \sim 10^{52} \mathrm{erg\,s^{-1}}$ (for a recent review see e.g. \citealt{Kumar:2014upa}).
-LL-GRBs exhibit substantially lower luminosities $L_{\text{iso}} \lesssim 10^{49} \mathrm{erg\,s^{-1}}$, and in some cases substantially longer durations, of up to several $10^{3}$~seconds~\citep{Liang:2006ci, Virgili:2008gp, Sun:2015bda}.
-Additionally, these events are characterised by relatively low Lorentz factors during the prompt phase (${\Gamma \lesssim 50}$) and lower peak energies (E$_{\textit{p}} \lesssim$ 100~keV)~\citep{Ghirlanda:2017opl, Cano:2016ccp}.
+Long GRBs, most probably associated with core-collapse supernovae, typically last 10s of seconds, and are characterized by high isotropic equivalent luminosities, $ 10^{50} \sim 10^{52} \mathrm{erg\,s^{-1}}$ (for a recent review see e.g. \citealt{Kumar:2014upa}). ll-GRBs exhibit substantially lower luminosities $L_{\text{iso}} \lesssim 10^{49} \mathrm{erg\,s^{-1}}$, and in some cases substantially longer durations, of up to several $10^{3}$~seconds~\cite{Liang:2006ci, Virgili:2008gp, Sun:2015bda}.
+Additionally, these events are characterized by relatively low Lorentz factors during the prompt phase (${\Gamma \lesssim 50}$) and lower peak energies (E$_{\textit{p}} \lesssim$ 100~keV)~(\cite{Ghirlanda:2017opl, Cano:2016ccp}).

-Due to their low luminosity, LL-GRBs are mostly detected at low redshifts, ${z \lesssim 0.1}$.
-Only a small number of LL-GRBs have been observed to date, due to the limited sensitivity of currently running X-ray instruments to low-E$_{\textit{p}}$ events~\citep{Liang:2006ci, Sun:2015bda}.
-Observations by instruments with the ability to detect very faint GRBs \citep{foley08, Virgili:2008gp} showed that the population of low-luminosity GRBs is distinct from high-luminosity events, and dominates the local GRB population.
-It is estimated that the local rate of occurrence of these events is $\rho_0 \sim 200 \ \rm Gpc^{-3} yr^{-1}$, roughly two orders of magnitude higher than that of high-luminosity GRBs (HL-GRBs).
+Due to their low luminosity, ll-GRBs are mostly detected at low redshifts, ${z \lesssim 0.1}$.
+Only a small number of ll-GRBs have been observed to date, due to the limited sensitivity of currently running X-ray instruments to low-E$_{\textit{p}}$ events~(\cite{Liang:2006ci, Sun:2015bda}).
+Observations by instruments with the ability to detect very faint GRBs (\cite{foley08, Virgili:2008gp}) showed that the population of ll-GRBs is distinct from high-luminosity events, and dominates the local GRB population.
+It is estimated that the local rate of occurrence of these events is $\rho_0 \sim 200 \ \rm Gpc^{-3} yr^{-1}$, roughly two orders of magnitude higher than that of high-luminosity GRBs (GRB-HL).